 Like humans, animals like dogs can also face food allergies and intolerances.
 It does not mean that animals can eat whatever you give them.

 Dogs can also face food allergies due to some foods.
-So, dog owners must take care of this fact to avoid any consequences in health.
+So, dog owners must take care of this fact to avoid any consequences for their health.